anilembel/Churn_Prediction_Becode/README.md

 #### vizualisations

 We used Tableau to create a dashboard which allows us to understand customer's profiles.
-It shows the characteristics parameters of attrited customers and the KPI of the data (in numerical form).
+It shows the characteristic parameters of attrited customers and the KPI of the data (in numerical form).

 <img src="visualizations/Dashboard Analytics.png" alt="dashboard analytics">

 ## Results

+We managed to predict if a specific client is likely to chunk.
+With our models, the accuracy for existing customer is 97% while the accuracy for attrited customer is 71%.
 You can check our deployed app there: [https://churn-prediction-h564.onrender.com/]()

 ## Contact